 - Provide in-community student learning, and serve as a creative and scholarly outreach and engagement work endeavor involving campus faculty and field Extension educators.

 The SBEI seek projects that integrate planning and design elements within a sustainability framework, including regeneration (vacant land reuse, brownfields, placemaking), renewable energy (green development and building technology) and resiliency (economic shock, climate adaptation, natural disasters) using the imaging/visioning umbrella of physical sustainable design.
-Examples could include downtown streetscapes, parks, bikeways and trails, open space systems, industrial/commercial reuse, beautification, land use, signs, agricultural/conservation land preservation, ecosystem management, and neighborhood/residential development (see image below right for the Cadillac Heritage Plaza in Cadillac, MI).
+Examples could include downtown streetscapes, parks, bikeways and trails, open space systems, industrial/commercial reuse, beautification, land use, signs, agricultural/conservation land preservation, ecosystem management, neighborhood/residential development and climate & health adaptation plans (See "Image 4" for Marquette Charter Township Corridor Project).
 The scale of the project can vary from a single parcel to a subarea plan.

 Who Qualifies for SBEI Services?

-Political jurisdictions in Michigan can make application for SBEI assistance.
+Political jurisdictions in Michigan can apply for SBEI assistance.
 This may include townships and charter townships, as well as villages, cities and counties.
 Nonprofit organizations are also eligible.

 What to Expect

 The energy, creative thinking and innovation of students, faculty and professionals at Michigan State University will all be brought into focus to assist Michigan’s communities in developing a vision and plan, build consensus and create physical images of sustainable design projects.
 This process, and resulting products, provides the community with a clearer definition of the problem and potential solutions.
-The natural, and intended follow through is for the community to engage professional planning and design consultants who will further evolve the ideas, and prepare the technical studies, plans, drawings, specifications and cost estimates that turn the project ideas into reality (see below before-and-after images for a Meridian Charter Township project, which was part of the Community Sustainability Plan.
-Before: Single-use development.
-After: Mixed-use development).
+The natural, and intended follow through is for the community to engage professional planning and design consultants who will further evolve the ideas, and prepare the technical studies, plans, drawings, specifications and cost estimates that turn the project ideas into reality (see "Image 5" for Charlevoix Downtown Alley Corridor Vision Project).

 What is Required?